Copypeng/sitemap-php/README.md

 What is sitemap-php ?
 ----------

-Fast and lightweight class for generating Google sitemap XML files and index of sitemap files.
+Fast and lightweight class for generating sitemap XML files and index of sitemap files（use the Sitemap [protocol](http://www.sitemaps.org/index.html)）.
 Written on PHP and uses XMLWriter extension (wrapper for libxml xmlWriter API) for creating XML files.
 XMLWriter extension is enabled by default in PHP 5 >= 5.1.2.
 If you having more than 50000 url, it splits items to seperated files. _(In benchmarks, 1.000.000 url was generating in 8 seconds)_

+遵循标准sitemap协议，支持google，百度，yahoo，360，bing等搜索引擎．

 How to use
 ----------